-You who measured the sea and the earth and the numberless sands,
+You who measured the sea, the earth, and the numberless sands,

 You, Archytas, are now confined in a small mound of dirt